nnpk1007/phase-2-project/README.md

     npm start
     </pre>
     This will start the React app in development mode and open it in your default browser.
 Any changes you make to the code will trigger an automatic reload.
-4. Access the BudgetWise application by visiting [http://localhost:4000](http://localhost:4000) in your browser.
+4. You can access the BudgetWise application by visiting [http://localhost:4000](http://localhost:4000) in your browser.

 ## Production
 - The BudgetWise app is already deployed and accessible using the following link: [https://flatiron-phase-2-project-budget-wise.netlify.app/](https://flatiron-phase-2-project-budget-wise.netlify.app/)